jaronoff97/blog/_posts/2016-05-18-Swifty-Stuff.md

 let new_homework = Homework(subject: .Science, due_date:"Tuesday",name:"Finish Swift Tutorial")
 ~~~

 Notice how the subject in our constructor isn't **Subject.Science**.
 It's implied that it's a subject because that's what the constructor asks for.
+Ok well that's all for now, next time is going to be a tough one as we're going to go over different kinds of functions, inheritance, and optionals.
+Be prepared because this next one is going to be our toughest one for the entire tutorial series.

+{% gist 5a20e5f1e8c9edea0907f3f1bfd88a0a %}